pnnl/PGCL-for-AORFB/README.md

 - PGCL performance evaluations
 - PGCL tested with DHP isomerstesting

-The code is developed and tested using Python 3.9 and PyTorch 1.12.1 in the Spyder IDE.
+The codes are developed and tested using Python 3.9 and PyTorch 1.12.1 in the Spyder IDE.
 The Elastic Weight Consolidation (EWC) and Learning without Forgetting (LwF) methods implemented in this project are adapted from Vincezo Lomonaco et al. [1].

 ## Authors
     - Yucheng Fu